Making the Derek Welsh Collection : A Look Behind the Scene

 19.02.2021

-The Derek Welsh Collection for Phantom Hands came together between Bangalore and Glasgow, in the midst of a world halted by COVID.
+The Derek Welsh Collection for Phantom Hands came together between Bangalore and Glasgow, in the midst of a world halted by COVID-19.

-A quick look at the unique journey behind its making.
+A look at the unique journey behind its making.

-Phantom Hands’ founder, Deepak Srinath, visited designer, woodworker Derek Welsh’s Glasgow workshop in 2019.
+Phantom Hands founder Deepak Srinath visited designer and master woodworker Derek Welsh’s Glasgow workshop in 2019.
 He was introduced to the latter's work by mutual friends.

-A Glasgow resident, Welsh has over twenty five years of experience in handcrafting fine wooden objects.
+A Glasgow resident, Derek has more than 25 years of experience in handcrafting fine wooden objects.
 He has worked on bespoke interiors and furniture products since his apprentice days.
-His solo enterprise - the Derek Welsh Studio - continues with this focus and rests on his expertise in high quality craftsmanship.
+His solo enterprise - the Derek Welsh Studio - continues with this focus and rests on his expertise in high-quality craftsmanship.

-For most of his career Welsh has created what he designs himself, in his own workshop, by hand.
-The meeting with Srinath led to his first professional collaboration with a manufacturer.
+For most of his career, Derek has created what he designs himself, in his own workshop, by hand.
+The meeting with Deepak led to his first professional collaboration with a manufacturer.

 At the Workshop

-To kick off his partnership with Phantom Hands Welsh visited Bangalore in early 2020.
+To kick off his partnership with Phantom Hands, Derek visited Bangalore in early 2020.
 It was his first trip to India.

 The Mundane as Inspiration